nardoz-dev/LiVeSe/docs/3thdelivery/concept.md

 |![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/2_CrowdGraph.jpg)|

-We also searched for Papers that relates **perception of safety** with the environment
+To further validate our claims, we searched on internet for Papers that relates **perception of safety** with the environment and there is what we found :

 > ![](../sharedpictures/table6.JPG)
 > [Evaluation of safety for Pedestrians at Macro- and Micro-levels in Urban Areas](https://onlinepubs.trb.org/Onlinepubs/trr/1995/1502/1502-012.pdf)